Aliasmk/aliasmk.github.io/_posts/2022-12-16-version-control-for-pcb-design.md

 caption="One of my best :')"
 alttext="A screenshot of the completed PCB design in KiCAD"%}

 Let's say now these files are ready to be sent for fabrication.
 Right click on the trunk folder and click TortoiseSVN -> Branch/Tag.
 Change the 'To path' option to "/tags/V1", and enter a message such as "snapshot production revision V1".
-The tag has now been created, but you have to right click the tags folder and click SVN Update for the new files to appear.
+The tag has now been created, but you have to right-click the tags folder and click SVN Update for the new files to appear.

 We will now generate Gerber files directly from the tag instead of the trunk.
 Having a Gerber folder alongside the development files in the trunk is dangerous - they don't automatically update with the design and you can easily forget to regenerate them, leaving them out-of-date when you go to production.
 Open the .kicad_pcb file and click File -> Plot.
 Enter a path for the Gerbers, then click Plot.
 Click Generate Drill Files, then click Generate Drill File in the new window.
 Once you've reviewed the gerber files with GerbView, run SVN Commit once more, making sure to check the new Gerber folder and the new Gerber files to include them.
 Write a commit message, such as 'Create production files for revision V1', then click Commit.